GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Introduction

-To address this gap, we present \our, a novel benchmark specifically designed to evaluate geometric perception of MLLMs.
-Unlike prior benchmarks that emphasize high-level semantic understanding, \our\ focuses exclusively on core geometric perceptual skill.
-Our dataset is constructed using a specialized data synthesis engine that generates structured textual descriptions, which are then translated into geometric figures.
+To systematically evaluate the geometric perception capability of MLLMs, we present \our\ in this work.
+Our dataset is constructed from our specialized data synthesis engine that generates structured textual descriptions, which are then translated into geometric figures.
 From these figures, multiple-choice questions and answers are systematically created, ensuring a rigorous and diverse evaluation framework. \our\ comprises 80K images and 285K questions, categorized into easy and hard levels, and evaluates 6 key aspects of geometric perception: location, size, existence, counting, reference, and relationships.
 Figure \ref{fig:example} shows examples for these aspects.

 While several prior datasets, including GeoQA \citep{geoqa}, Geometry3K \citep{geometry3k}, UniGeo \citep{unigeo}, geomVerse-V0 \citep{geomverse}, GeoMM \citep{geomm}, and MAVIS-Instruct \citep{mavis}, also involve geometric figures, their primary focus lies in mathematical reasoning tasks, including numeric calculations, proof generation, and relationship inference.
 These higher-order tasks implicitly depend on basic geometric perceptual skills including spatial awareness and shape recognition, which are often insufficiently addressed.
 In contrast, \our\ explicitly targets geometric perception, providing a more focused evaluation.